Mobile Device Policy

 The cost of a standard device, service, and overages will be budgeted and paid for by the user's department.

 Individuals may request one premium device every two years.
 Devices are procured for the exclusive use by the requesting individual for university business purposes only.
-Devices shall not be requested with the intent to resell to a third party.
+Devices shall not be requested with the intent to resell or distribute to a third party.

 Vendors, Plans, Devices, Features, and Accessories

-Non-included accessories such as phone cases, screen protectors, hands-free devices, etc. must be separately obtained by the user with personal funds.
+Accessories such as phone cases, screen protectors, hands-free devices, etc. must be separately obtained by the user with personal funds.

 Life Safety Considerations

-For personal and public safety reasons, individuals who use wireless mobile devices while driving are expected to observe extreme caution.
+For personal and public safety reasons, individuals who use mobile devices while driving are expected to observe extreme caution.
 Under New York State law you are required to use hands-free options while operating a motor vehicle.
 Hands free options are also recommended for individuals who use mobile devices while operating equipment other than a motor vehicle.

-Employees who are issued a mobile phone for business use and whose job responsibilities include regular or occasional driving are expected to refrain from using their phone while driving; use of a mobile phone while driving is not required by the university.
+Employees who are issued a mobile phone for business use and whose job responsibilities include regular or occasional driving are expected to refrain from using their phone while driving.
+Use of a mobile phone while driving is not required by the University.
 Safety must come before all other concerns.
 Regardless of the circumstances, including slow or stopped traffic, employees are required to use hands-free operations or pull off to the side of the road and safely stop the vehicle before placing or accepting a call.
 Employees are encouraged to refrain from discussion of complicated or emotional matters and to keep their eyes on the road while driving at all times.
 Special care should be taken in situations where there is traffic or inclement weather, or the employee is driving in an unfamiliar area.

 Reading or sending text messages while driving is strictly prohibited.